thedevbones/project-hillbilly/README.md

 -	Improve some assets I made for sprint 1.

 **Jordan:**
--	Add recoil to weapons
+-	Add recoil to weapons.
--   Add hit FX for bullets
+-   Add hit FX for bullets.
--   Add bullet tracers
+-   Add bullet tracers.
--   Adjust enemy spawning from all-at-once
+-   Adjust enemy spawning from all-at-once.
--   Add more weapon upgrades
+-   Add more weapon upgrades.

 **Diego:**
--	Make sure Health Bar updates as the player's health changes
+-	Make sure Health Bar updates as the player's health changes.
--   Add Health Bar to enemies
+-   Add Health Bar to enemies.
--   Further improve Menu UI
+-   Further improve Menu UI.
--   Create more adaptive animations to help the player such as point tracking
+-   Create more adaptive animations to help the player such as point tracking.

 <!-- Optional -->
 <!-- ## License -->